 - Identify which IRS Revenue Procedure(s) provides the guidance for a given scenario for a taxpayer to change their accounting method with the IRS.

-- Prepare the Federal Form 3115 – Application for Change in Accounting Method and understand how and when this form should be filed by the taxpayer.
+- Prepare the Federal Form 3115, Application for Change in Accounting Method, and recognize how and when this form should be filed by the taxpayer.

 - What constitutes a method

 - When and how to change a method